PUP Startup Script

 set window_size 800,600Including Script When Creating PUP File

-Use --script parameter to specify the script file:
+Use the --script parameter to specify the script file:

 puppet.exe --create-pup -i "C:\MyProject" -o "MyApp.pup" -v 1.1 --script "C:\script.txt"